MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-templates.md

    If you still have problems, see the [Troubleshooting](#troubleshooting) section at the bottom of this document.

-6. When `azd up` completes successfully, you will see output that resembles the following:
+6. When `azd up` completes successfully, the following output is displayed:

    :::image type="content" source="media/quickstart-python-web-azd-templates/success-endpoint.png" alt-text="Screenshot of successful output from the azd command line interface with a callout around the endpoint URL to view the working Relecloud application deployed in Azure.":::

    Copy the first URL after the word `- Endpoint:` and paste it into the location bar of a web browser to see the sample web app project running live in Azure.

-7. In a separate tab of your web browser, copy the second URL from the prevous step and paste it into the location bar to see all of the services in your new resource group that have been deployed to host the sample web app project, including the database, a Key Vault to securely keep important environment variables and connection information private, and more.
+7. Open a new tab in your web browser, copy the second URL from the previous step and paste it into the location bar.
+The Azure Portal displays all of the services in your new resource group that have been deployed to host the sample web app project.

 ## Edit and redeploy